 Finally lets talk about the two endings:

 For the main ending of the story, Sam acknowledges that now they have to accept the complicated road they are on.
 A lesbian couple in a unaccepting time and world.
+They sit side by side in the end knowing its not a pretty world out there for them but they want to face it together and despite it all, they are happy.
 They will have comments made at them and may even face hostility but she and Michelle will cross that bridge as they fully want to keep growing their relationship.

 The story ends on a note of optimism as Michelle’s mother are beginning to repair their relationship and Sam and Michelle accept their own.
 Ending in the beginning of new-found love with only the player to imagine how it would have turned out.